Diseases of the Immune System

 An unchlorinated rainwater reservoir may contribute to treatment of diseases of the immune system.

-It's probably only in the Third World that one might consider collecting and storing rainwater for the home; one possible advantage is that the drinking water, filtered only of particulate matter but allowing through a few bugs, may also be beneficial to the immune system.
+It's probably only in the Third World that one might consider collecting and storing the rain for the home; one possible advantage is that drinking water, filtered only of particulate matter but allowing through a few bugs, may also be beneficial to the immune system.

 Storing that water in tanks where it gets warm is not a good idea; underground in a covered reservoir where it remains very cold is perfect.